inmarsat-enterprise/isatdatapro-azure/docs/setup.md

     1. **Name**: Enter a unique value for the APIM Service i.e. `rideshare`.
     2. **Subscription**: Select your Azure subscription.
-    3. **Resource Group**: Select the resource group to which you have added your other services, such as `serverless-microservices`.
+    3. **Resource Group**: Select the resource group to which you have added your other services, such as `satellite-iot-serverless`.
     3. **Location**: Select a region closest to you.
 Make sure you select the same region for the rest of your resources.
     5. **Organization name**: Type in your organization name.
     6. **Administrator email**: Type in an admin email.